xraypy/xraylarch/_sources/tutorial/procedures.rst.txt

 searched for names.
 There are several related variables listed in :ref:`Table of Namespace-related Variables <namespace_table>`.

-.. versionchanged:: 0.9.34
-   `_sys.paramGroup` is no longer used.
-For fitting, use `_sys.fiteval` instead.

 .. index:: _sys variables,  namespace-related variables
 .. _namespace_table: